 Locations for Safe and Free Trick-or-Treating in Reno and Sparks

-Sunday, October 21, 12 noon to 7 p.m. - Celebrate all things pumpkin at Victorian Square in downtown Sparks with the inaugural PumpkinPalooza 2012.
-This family event will feature a Pumpkin Derby race, children's costume parade, storytelling in the haunted schoolhouse, carnival games, pie-eating, pumpkin seed spitting, and mummy wrapping contests, pumpkin beauty contest, and live music.
-It will finish up with the official Lighting of the Pumpkins.
+Saturday and Sunday, October 19 - 20 - Celebrate all things pumpkin at Victorian Square in downtown Sparks with the 2013 PumpkinPalooza.
+This family event will feature a Pumpkin Derby race, children's costume parade, storytelling in the haunted schoolhouse, carnival-style games, pie-eating, pumpkin seed spitting, marshmallow shooting, and mummy wrapping contests, and live music.
 It is free to attend PumpkinPalooza, but visit the website for details as there is a fee to enter some of the contests.
 Saturday evening's events are from 7 p.m. to 10 p.m. and include zombie cheerleaders and the Zombie Prom for high school students.
 Sunday's hours are from 11 a.m. to 5 p.m.
 PumpkinPalooza is a benefit for the Northern Nevada Center for Independent Living.

-Wednesday, October 31, 4 p.m. to 7 p.m. - Bring the family to Nevada Humane Society for Safe Trick - or - Treating with lots of free treats for kids in costume.
+Thursday, October 31, 4 p.m. to 7 p.m. - Bring the family to Nevada Humane Society for Safe Trick - or - Treating with lots of free treats for kids in costume.
 Sip on hot chocolate and apple cider while enjoying spooky music and décor.
 Visit with pets and people in Halloween costumes.
 You can even adopt a four-legged goblin.
 It's safe fun for the whole family and a great way to celebrate Halloween with homeless pets.

 The Nevada Humane Society is located at 2825 Longley Lane, Suite B, Reno.
 Call (775) 856-2000 for information.

-Wednesday, October 31, 5 p.m. to 7 p.m. - At this free Trunk or Treat event, children can celebrate in a fun and safe environment.
+Thursday, October 31, 5 p.m. to 7 p.m. - At this free Trunk or Treat event, children can celebrate in a fun and safe environment.
 Come dressed in costume and travel from trunk to trunk and get all the candy your bags can handle.
 Each car trunk will be decorated and have a game for kids to play.
 Call (775) 284-4673 for more information.
 Comstock Park is at 1650 Carat Dr. in south Reno's Double Diamond neighborhood.
 Sponsored by Hope Community.

 There will be a variety of free Halloween activities for kids and families at various branches of the Washoe County Library System...

-- North Valleys Library, Tuesday, October 30, 5:30 p.m. - Halloween Parade.
+- North Valleys Library, Tuesday, October 29, 4:30 p.m. - Halloween Parade.
 Wear your costumes and join us for our 25th annual Trick or Treating Parade.
 We will be Trick or Treating throughout the North Hills Shopping Center.

-Safe and Free Trick-or-Treating in Carson City
+Safe and Free Trick-or-Treating in Virginia City